 AUTHID property of the functions and procedures in the package, and of the explicit cursors declared in the package specification.
 For information about the

 AUTHID property, see "Invoker's Rights and Definer's Rights (AUTHID Property)".

-Has a definition for every cursor and subprogram declaration in the package specification.
-The headings of corresponding subprogram declarations and definitions must match word for word, except for white space.
+Defines every type in the package and declares every cursor and subprogram in the package.
+Every declaration must have a corresponding definition in the package body.
+The headings of corresponding declarations and definitions must match word for word, except for white space.